Table of Contents

 Select Not on any page.

-Once you get the results, you can select one or more strings and delete them.
+Once you get the results, you can select and delete one or more strings.

 Setting URL filters